ARE ANY 1990 DONRUSS BASEBALL CARDS WORTH ANYTHING

 Another extremely valuable card from the set is the Barry Larkin rookie.
 As a hometown fan favorite from Cincinnati and member of the Big Red Machine era Reds, Larkin developed a large regional and national following over his Hall of Fame career.
 His rookie is one of the few cards from the set that can rival the Thomas in terms of value, currently grading out around the $400-500 mark even in low grades.
 Mint condition Larkin rookies are $1,000+ cards.

-Read also: TOPPS BASEBALL CARDS FROM 1957
+Read also: WHERE TO SELL BASEBALL CARDS SEATTLE

 Beyond the rookies of Thomas and Larkin, there are numerous other 1990 Donruss cards that hold substantial value today for hobbyists.
 The Tom Glavine rookie is consistently a $100+ card across all grading levels due its own pedigree of being an eventual Hall of Famer and one of the best pitchers of the 1990s.
 Rookies and prospect cards of Kenny Lofton, David Justice, and Juan Gonzalez were harbingers of future success for those sluggers.
 Each has maintained healthy price points.